A young woman's fight to tackle revenge porn in the EU | DW | 20.01.2022

 With life becoming ever more digital, cases of image-based sexual abuse are on the rise.

-According toa study conducted by HateAid—an advice center which seeks to tackle online violence—and the Landecker Digital Justice Movement, women in the EU are particularly afraid of being attacked online with 30% of them fearing that fake nude or intimate images could be published without their consent.
+According toa study conducted by HateAid — an advice center that seeks to tackle online violence — and the Landecker Digital Justice Movement, women in the EU are particularly afraid of being attacked online with 30% of them fearing that fake nude or intimate images could be published without their consent.

 "A lot of women simply don't know that they are victims of image-based sexual abuse,” Clare McGlynn, a professor of law at Durham University in the UK, told DW.